-14 Sustainable Vegan Leather Handbag Brands To Carry in 2023
+10 Best Vegan Leather Handbag Brands To Elevate Your Style

 Join us as we explore the spectrum of vegan leather alternatives, dissecting which ones align best with sustainability goals.
 Durability is often a concern on many people's minds when choosing their next handbag, so we'll be taking a look at how you can tell if a bag will stand the test of time.

 There are a number of reasons why more people are choosing a vegan alternative when shopping for handbags now.
 The main reason is usually surrounding ethics and how people feel about using animals for fashion.
 More people are becoming aware of the realities of animal agriculture, and the fact that those same animals are suffering for fashion too.
 Whether you're vegan, vegetarian or simply an animal lover, you may feel that using an animal's skin, wool or fur doesn't align with your ethics and so you'll be opting for animal-free materials when you shop.
 There is also an ethical factor in regards to the humans who have to work with animal leather.
-The chemicals used in tanning animal leather are extremely toxic and tannery workers suffer cancer at high rates due to exposure to tanning chemicals, which are known carcinogens.
+The chemicals used in tanning animal leather are extremely toxic, and tannery workers suffer from high rates of cancer due to their exposure to these known carcinogens.

 By choosing vegan handbags, we can actively reduce our environmental impact and reduce the number of animals killed for fashion.